-- For a Full-Size Key Lime Pie: This is the same exact recipe I use for classic key lime pie (and sometimes I add the zest of 1 lime to the filling, which you can add to these mini pies as well).
-To make the pie, simply use this crust and filling recipe.
+- For a Full-Size Key Lime Pie: To make these as a pie, simply use this crust and filling recipe.
 Press crust into a 9-inch pie dish.
 Pre-bake for 12 minutes at 350°F (177°C).
 Pour in filling.
-Bake for 18 minutes, then allow to cool at room temperature before chilling in the refrigerator for 4 hours – overnight.
+Bake for 18 minutes, and then allow to cool at room temperature before chilling in the refrigerator for at least 4 hours or overnight.

 - Adapted from Key Lime Pie Bars.